-In this guide, we look at whether the world will have enough food in the future to feed that growing population, and outline some of the important factors that may play a role.
+In this guide, we look at whether the world will have enough food to meet this demand, and consider what factors may impact whether food demand can be met or not.

 Summary – Will The World Have Enough Food In The Future?

 Is There Enough Food Right Now To Feed Everyone?